 At NDSU, my primary teaching interests and responsibilities are threefold.
 I teach University Studies/Pharmacy Practice 189: Skills for Academic Success at NDSU.
-I also teach other economics, management or finance courses (most notably PHRM 689: Economic Outcomes Assessment) as needed by the NDSU College of Pharmacy, Nursing and Allied Sciences.
+I also teach other economics, management or finance courses (most notably PHRM 485/685: Economic Outcomes Assessment) as needed by the NDSU College of Health Professions.
+PHRM 485/685 is a course that is available to Doctor of Nursing Practice, Doctor of Pharmacy and Master of Public Health students.
+I also guest lecture in various courses, including Nursing Health Promotion (NURS 250), Introduction to Health Care Systems (PHRM 352) and Health Outcomes Research (MPH 712).
 Lastly, I have team taught in the required Pharmacy Management course (PHRM 475), concentrating mostly on issues related to business strategy, financial management and entrepreneurship.

 Prior to working at NDSU, I taught economics, statistics and mathematics in a number of AACSB-accredited business schools.
 I taught at all levels, from the principles-level through MBA-level courses.